GuerillaStudio/now-playing/README.md

 # Now Playing

-Handpicked Albums by the Glitch.Family
+Collection of Handpicked Albums by the Guérilla.Studio

 ## Project setup